tradecloud/tradecloud-docs-api-v2/checklist.md

 ### Native or simple delivery schedule?

-Now you know your scope, which probably includes orders and responses, the next question is:

-Does your ERP system natelivy support a delivery schedule?
+Does your ERP system natively support a delivery schedule?
 A delivery schedule consists of one or more deliveries (date & quantity) for the same item within one order line.

 Tradecloud works natively with delivery schedule's.
 It is no problem when your ERP system does not support a delivery schedule natively, but you have to be aware which fields to use: